 Martin Luther King Day with NYC Kids: Celebrations & Volunteer Opportunities for Families

-Monday, January 20 is Martin Luther King Day, a day off from school (and hopefully work) when families can explore the legacy and lessons of the iconic civil rights leader.
-In New York City, there are many enriching ways to celebrate Dr. King's life with kids, including walking tours of Harlem and the site that once housed African-American settlement Seneca Village in Central Park, a big FREE bash at BAM in Fort Greene, Brooklyn, a no-cost concert at the JCC in Manhattan and educational museum programs for families.
+Monday, January 19 is Martin Luther King Day, a day off from school (and hopefully work) when families can explore the legacy and lessons of the iconic civil rights leader.
+In New York City, there are many enriching ways to celebrate Dr. King's life with kids, including interactive peace marches, a historic walking tour of Harlem, a FREE bash at BAM in Fort Greene, Brooklyn and various museum events.